Samsung/tizen-docs/docs/application/dotnet/get-started/overview.md

 -   [IoT .NET application](iot/first-app.md)

-    A IoT application is targeted to run on a IoT board.
-The applications can be optimized for headed and headless.
+    An IoT application is targeted to run in an IoT device.
+The IoT application can be optimized for both the headed as well as the headless IoT devices.